Markets Look to U.K. Election, ECB for Direction

-Asian equity markets lacked direction early Wednesday, as investors retreated to the sidelines ahead of bellwether global events this week.
+Asian equity markets lacked direction Wednesday, as investors stuck to the sidelines ahead of bellwether global events this week.

 Continue Reading Below